doublej42/DotNetVuetify/README.md

 ## Clone the starter with default configuration

-* Clone this repository `git clone https://github.com/SoftwareAteliers/asp-net-core-vue-starter`
+* Clone this repository `git clone https://github.com/doublej42/DotNetVuetify`

 or you can use .NET Core CLI templates:

-* Install the template from NuGet repository: `dotnet new -i SoftwareAteliers.AspNetCoreVueStarter`
+* Install the template from NuGet repository: `dotnet new -i DotNetVuetify`

-* Initialize the project: `dotnet new vue -o MyProject`
+* Initialize the project: `dotnet new vuetify -o MyProject`

 ## Scaffold Vue.js app with custom configuration